 Toronto is home to 169 different cultures as it hosts people from different parts of the world.
-Recent survey from Statistics Canada shows that there are 250 ethnicities who speak 170 different languages in the Toronto area.
-As a matter of fact, RypeApp consider Toronto as the most multi-cultural city in the world in 2020;
+A recent survey from Statistics Canada shows that there are 250 ethnicities who speak 170 different languages in the Toronto area.
+As a matter of fact, RypeApp considers Toronto the most multicultural city in the world in 2020.

-There is a correlation between the cultural dimensions as described by Hofstede and the leadership and communication behaviour of an individual.
-However, Canadians are generally a tolerant society;
+There is a correlation between the cultural dimensions as described by Hofstede and the leadership and communication behavior of an individual.
+However, Canadians are generally a tolerant society.

-There are four leadership styles based on authority – Delegating, Supporting, Coaching and Directing.
-Supporting as a leaderships style is the most common amongst those interviewed.
-Construction professionals prefer collaboration while leading by example;
+There are four leadership styles based on authority – Delegating, Supporting, Coaching, and Directing.
+Supporting as a leadership style is the most common amongst those interviewed.
+Construction professionals prefer collaboration while leading by example.

 Honesty is the most important leadership quality amongst those interviewed.
-This is followed by delegation, trust, communication, loyalty, respect and integrity; and,
+This is followed by delegation, trust, communication, loyalty, respect, and integrity.

-An open and honest communication, whether it is written or verbal, is the key to a project team success.
-Body language seem to be an important part of communication to all the Construction professionals.
-Lastly, a good leader should accept criticism in order to build good relationship amongst his or her peers.
+An open and honest communication, whether it is written or verbal, is the key to a project team’s success.
+Body language seems to be an important part of communication to all Construction professionals.
+Lastly, a good leader should accept criticism in order to build good relationships amongst his or her peers.

 Toronto – A Multicultural City

 Indeed, Toronto is a multicultural city.
-The plurality of races speaks of the many benefits coming from diverse experiences and expertise of these immigrants.
-This include increased productivity, better employee engagement among others.
+The plurality of races speaks of the many benefits coming from the diverse experiences and expertise of these immigrants.
+This includes increased productivity, better employee engagement among others.

 The Super Team

-In order to build a super team, we need to have a super leader who can make ordinary people achieve an extraordinary result by keeping them engaged to beat any expectations.
+In order to build a super team, we need to have a super leader who can make ordinary people achieve extraordinary results by keeping them engaged to beat any expectations.
 This leader should constantly encourage the project team to be better than before and fire up their curiosity.

 Qualities of a Good Leader

-There are people who are natural born leaders.
+There are people who are natural-born leaders.
 However, we can make a leader with proper coaching and training.
 Leadership skills can be learned with constant practice and honest feedback from their peers.
-The key is an honest feedback, not just any feedback.
+The key is honest feedback, not just any feedback.

 Good leaders are charismatic.
 They use natural charm to persuade conviction and commitment amongst their subordinates.
 It is almost their second nature.
 Also, good leaders should have empathy.
 They consider the feelings of their subordinates in all their actions.
-Good leaders have good work-life balance, diplomatic and easily approachable.
+Good leaders have a good work-life balance, diplomatic, and are easily approachable.

 It is quite a challenge to be a leader in a diverse culture.
 We need to have a good understanding and acceptance of all our cultural differences.
-We need to accept and compliment each other’s weakness, imperfections, mental capacity, physical ability and inherent skills to make a strong team.
-Although, there are natural leaders, it is very comforting to know that we can all be leaders if properly trained and coached.
+We need to accept and complement each other’s weaknesses, imperfections, mental capacity, physical ability, and inherent skills to make a strong team.
+Although there are natural leaders, it is very comforting to know that we can all be leaders if properly trained and coached.